3akare/monty/README.md

 # Examples
+NOTE:
-NOTE: monty interpreter runs in the default STACK (LIFO) mode.
+- monty interpreter runs in the default STACK (LIFO) mode.
 To switch mode to QUEUE (FIFO), see examples below.
+- A line that begins with `#` is regarded as a comment.

 Push values onto the stack and print them all, or the top pf the stack /front of the queue
 ```